onyas/elk-in-docker/README.md

 ### Quick Start

-If you want to run hadoop in cluster,in current folder run:
+If you want to run ELK in cluster,in current folder run:

 ```
 	docker-compose up